 - Focus on one card.
 Paying off multiple credit cards with high balances may seem overwhelming.
 Pick one card and focus on paying off that card.
 Start with the card with the highest APR and pay as much as you can over the minimum amount to start bringing down your balance.
 When you pay off the balance on that card, direct your efforts to the card with the next highest interest rate.

 - Consider transferring your balance to a card with a lower interest rate.
 If your rate is above 15 percent, it could pay to transfer the balance on that card to one that offers 0 percent APR for at least 12 months.
 Citi Simplicity Visa currently offers a 0 percent rate for 18 months.
 To take full advantage of this 0 percent interest, pay as much as you can above the monthly minimum while you aren't paying interest.
 Make every payment on time or you will lose the introductory rate.
 Only use this card for the balance transfer, not additional purchases because interest may be charged on purchases.
 Most cards charge a 3 percent fee for balance transfers so you need to calculate if the interest you save in making this transfer is greater than the fee.
 This fee is also rolled into your balance.
-Slate from Chase gives a 0 percent introductory rate on purchases and balance transfers for 15 months.
+Chase Slate gives a 0 percent introductory rate on purchases and balance transfers for 15 months.
 There is no balance transfer fee if you transfer a balance within the first 60 days of your account opening.

 - Make micropayments instead of one monthly payment.
 As long as you pay the minimum payment by the due date, you can make multiple payments during the billing period.
 This is a more active way of taking charge of your credit card payments and can help pay your balance faster.
 Credit card issuers typically charge interest on a daily basis, so reducing your average daily balance can save you a few dollars in interest.
 Eat a meal at home and immediately apply the money you saved to your credit card balance.
 If you receive gift money or make a little extra cash, immediately apply that money to your credit card balance.